 Experienced Springfield Estate Planning Attorneys Ready To Serve You

 The worst thing to do is wait for a crisis before giving serious thought to planning for your family’s future.
-Otherwise, a judge who doesn’t know you or your family will distribute your assets according to state law.
+If you don’t plan ahead, a judge who doesn’t know you or your family will distribute your assets according to state law.

 The most important reasons for creating an estate plan are to maximize your family’s inheritance, to minimize the taxes they must pay on that inheritance, and to make the process of transferring your assets as easy and painless as possible for those you leave behind.
 But creating a solid plan can accomplish other things you may not have thought of.
 It can: